Jswig/cse142-final-project/README.md

 # Predicting Star Ratings from User Reviews

-*Group : Anders Poirel and Oasys Okubo*
+*Group : Anders Poirel, Oasys Okubo and Anish Parasrampuria*
-<<<<<<< HEAD

-Final project for CSE 142: MAchine Learning and Data Mining, taught at UC Santa Cruz in Fall 2019.
+Final project for CSE 142: Machine Learning and Data Mining, taught at UC Santa Cruz in Fall 2019.

 This project has for goal to predict the star rating given a Yelp review.